Navigating Security Compliance: A Real-World Guide for Your Tech Business

 The Cyber Security Compliance List

-For any organization starting its compliance journey, a cyber security compliance list is an indispensable tool.
-This list is essentially a catalog of the various regulations and standards that might apply to the business, depending on its industry, geographical location, and the type of data it handles.
-[10] A typical list would include major international and national frameworks:
+For any business starting this journey, a cyber security compliance list is your starting point.
+It's basically a menu of the regulations and standards that might apply to you based on your industry, location, and data.
+A typical list includes:

-• GDPR (General Data Protection Regulation): Applies to any organization processing the personal data of EU citizens.
-[9]
+- GDPR (General Data Protection Regulation): A must for anyone handling the personal data of EU citizens.

-• HIPAA (Health Insurance Portability and Accountability Act): Mandatory for healthcare organizations and their associates in the United States handling Protected Health Information (PHI).
-[7]
+- HIPAA (Health Insurance Portability and Accountability Act): Non-negotiable for U.S. healthcare organizations and their partners who handle patient data.

-• PCI DSS (Payment Card Industry Data Security Standard): Required for any entity that stores, processes, or transmits cardholder data.
-[36]
+- PCI DSS (Payment Card Industry Data Security Standard): Required if you handle credit card information in any way.

-• SOC 2 (Service Organization Control 2): An auditing procedure that ensures service providers securely manage data to protect the interests and privacy of their clients.
-It is based on five 'trust service criteria': security, availability, processing integrity, confidentiality, and privacy.
-[20]
+- SOC 2 (Service Organization Control 2): An audit that's critical for service providers, especially in the cloud.
+It proves you securely manage client data based on five 'trust service criteria': security, availability, processing integrity, confidentiality, and privacy.

 Complete guide to Security Compliance in Technology and Business Solutions